fulbabucse/shoppers-delight/README.md

 # Shopper's Delight

 ##### Shoppers Delight is an e-commerce website.
-Various products are available here.
-A customer can choose any one of the carts and purchase those producs.
+This site's front end utilized React and Redux.
+Node.js and Express.js manage the backend also MongoDB manages the Database.
+Authentication is handled by Google firebase.
+I used Stripe for taking payments.

 #### Uses Technologies